svenstaro/upx-action/README.md

 ## Publishing

 Sadly there's some manual work involved whenever lzma-native is updated.
-After running `npm run all` ,it's necessary to fetch prebuilt binaries from https://node-pre-gyp.addaleax.net/lzma-native/ and extract the prebuilt bindings into `dist/`.
+After running `npm run all`, it's necessary to fetch prebuilt binaries from https://node-pre-gyp.addaleax.net/lzma-native/ and extract the prebuilt bindings into `dist/`.
+For the same reason, we can't use ncc as that only supports a single platform but we need to support all platforms at once!